 received my B.S. in Computer Science with a minor in Fine Art.

-My research interests in Human Computer Interaction and Computer Graphics stem from a desire to improve technology and accessibility for digital artists and creatives like myself.
+My research interests in Human Computer Interaction, Education, and Equity stem from a desire to improve accessibility and fairness for digital artists and creatives like myself.

-My interests in digital art stem from watching a lot of anime.
+My interest in digital art stems from watching a lot of anime.